 - anal fissure, or small tear around the anus

-- hemorrhoids, or swollen, inflamed blood vessels in the rectum
+- haemorrhoids, or swollen, inflamed blood vessels in the rectum

 - faecal impaction, or collection of stool in the anus and rectum, leading to an obstruction in the path to leave the body

-Dealing with constipation before it becomes one of these conditions can prevent further discomfort.
+Dealing with it before it becomes one of these conditions can prevent further discomfort.